Scalable Video Object Segmentation with Identification Mechanism: Introduction

+Video Object Segmentation (VOS)~\cite{wang2021survey} plays a crucial role in advancing video comprehension and has great potential in applications such as augmented reality, autonomous vehicles, and video editing.
+It is a challenging task involving extracting, recognizing, and tracking meaningful objects from a continuous video sequence, contributing to a higher-level understanding of dynamic motions and object interactions.
+This paper primarily focuses on semi-supervised/one-shot VOS, a specific problem in which annotated mask(s) for object(s) of interest are provided in the initial frame of the video, and the goal is to track and segment object(s) throughout the entire video sequence.

-Thanks to the recent advance of deep neural networks, many deep learning based VOS algorithms have been proposed and achieved promising performance.
-STM~\cite{spacetime} and its following works~\cite{KMN,EGMN} leverage a memory network to store and read the target features of predicted past frames and apply a non-local attention mechanism to match the target in the current frame.
-FEELVOS~\cite{feelvos} and CFBI~\cite{cfbi,cfbip} utilize global and local matching mechanisms to match target pixels or patches from both the first and the previous frames to the current frame.
+Thanks to recent advancements in deep neural networks~\cite{lecun2015deep}, numerous VOS algorithms have been put forward, achieving noteworthy results.
+Among these methods, STM~\cite{spacetime} and subsequent works~\cite{KMN,EGMN,cheng2021stcn} employ a space-time memory strategy, storing and reading object features of predicted past frames with a memory network.
+Following the memory reading, they adopt an attention mechanism~\cite{nonlocal} to match the object in the current frame.
+On the other hand, CFBI(+)~\cite{cfbi,cfbip} and ensuing works~\cite{rpcm,cho2022tackling} make use of global and local matching mechanisms~\cite{feelvos}, which match object pixels or patches from both the first and previous frames and propagate masks to the current frame.

-Even though the above methods have achieved significant progress, they learn to decode scene features that contain a single positive object.
-Thus under a multi-object scenario, they have to match each object independently and ensemble all the single-object predictions into a multi-object segmentation, as shown in Fig.~\ref{fig:post_ensemble}.
-Such a post-ensemble manner eases network architectures' design since the networks are not required to adapt the parameters or structures for different object numbers.
-However, {modeling multiple objects independently, instead of jointly, is inefficient in exploring multi-object contextual information to learn a more robust feature representation for VOS.} In addition, processing multiple objects separately yet in parallel requires multiple times the amount of GPU memory and computation for processing a single object.
-This problem restricts the training and application of VOS under multi-object scenarios, especially when computing resources are limited.

-Apart from the multi-object problem, previous methods are usually only designed for specific application goals, such as improving accuracy~\cite{spacetime,feelvos,cfbi} or pursuing real-time efficiency~\cite{realtimevos2,realtimevos1,NEURIPS2020_liangVOS}.
-Therefore, previous methods pay little attention to the flexibility and scalability of proposed VOS modules.
-Thus, in real-world applications, such methods are difficult to adapt their architectures for deployments with different speed-accuracy requirements or computational limitations.